-- There is a child/ren unborn to under 18 years of age. - The family would benefit from access to family support interventions and/or referral to support services. - The child and family have had previous involvement with, or are at risk of progressing into the statutory child protection system without support.
+- There is a child/ren unborn to under 18 years of age. - The family would benefit from access to family support interventions and/or referral to support services. - Long term guardians may seek support from a family support service where it is assessed that the required support can be provided by a secondary or targeted family support service and where the child is not the subject of current case work being undertaken by the department. - The child and family have had previous involvement with, or are at risk of progressing into the statutory child protection system without support.